RoyTheunissen/GUID-Finder/README.md

 _Pictured: A script that is referenced inside a specific scene will be found even if that scene is not open, something that Unity's own Search solution does not seem to do._

 ## Caveats
 - If you have a reference to an asset in a script, then remove that field from the script, the assets that had the reference will continue to have the reference until you modify and save the asset.
 You can see this happening in your version control software.
-It makes sense if you think about it: if you remove a field from a script you don't see Unity start a lengthy process of purging all the references of that field from its prefabs and scenes, polluting your working copy with a lot of changes. **This also means that if you have any such leftover references lying around, GUID Finder will find those as well**.
-GUID Finder will find **everything**, and it's up to you to filter out such false positives.
+It makes sense if you think about it: if you remove a field from a script you don't see Unity start a lengthy process of purging all the references of that field from its prefabs and scenes, polluting your working copy with a lot of changes. **This also means that if you have any such leftover references lying around, GUID Search will find those as well**.
+GUID Search will find **everything**, and it's up to you to filter out such false positives.
-- If you have a reference somewhere deep in a complicated prefab or scene, GUID Finder is not able to tell you _where_ inside that complicated prefab or scene.
+- If you have a reference somewhere deep in a complicated prefab or scene, GUID Search is not able to tell you _where_ inside that complicated prefab or scene.
 It's then up to you to go looking for the exact reference.

 ## Feature Wishlist
 - Some (optional?) way to check if a reference is from a script, and then to check if that script does indeed still contain the specified field.
 If not, we could filter out search results for references that are not in use.